IMS-TEAM-1/backend/README.md

 > When image data is written, the service shall perform an image classification via for example Google Vision API

 When a POST request to the image endpoint is called, the image gets sent to Google Vision API for classification before stored on the server.

+#### Google Vision API

+One main feature of the backend is to use the Google Classification API to get a classification for collision images uploaded by the mower.

+The logic can be found in the `src/BLL/mowers.js` file under the createMowerImage function.

+To first setup Google Vision API you need to create a developer account, get a `GOOGLE_VISION_PRIVATE_KEY` that we store in our enviromental file (.env) and then decode in our code.

+The function takes in an image as Base64, converts it to a buffer and sends to Vision API for classification.
+The first results is taken as it is the results vision is the most certain is correct, at the cost of a generic description.
+A location is first created to bind the collison image to.
+The image along with its description is then stored in the database.

 The first results is taken as it is the results vision is the most certain is correct, at the cost of a generic description.
 A location is first created to bind the collision image to.